TaylorReininger/templates-supervised-ml/README.md

-# Portfolio
+# Supervised Machine Learning Templates
-A place for me to collate examples of python and machine learning problems that I have solved
+A place for me to collect examples supervised machine learning solutions in order to accelerate future efforts.

-The intention for this portfolio is to store examples of the work I have done using Python and various machine learning methods.
-This will both serve as a way to organize my journey and create quality starting points for future efforts.